sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

 [OPTION END]

-**Congratulations!** You have successfully created a fully functional CRUD native mobile application based on OData annotations and you are now all set to [Enable Push Notifications in the MDK Public Store Client](cp-mobile-dev-kit-push).

 [DONE]
 [ACCORDION-END]

+---

+Congratulations, you have successfully created a fully functional CRUD native mobile application based on OData annotations and you are now all set to [Enable Push Notifications in the MDK Public Store Client](cp-mobile-dev-kit-push).

 ---